-The TOE performs all deterministic random bit generation services in accordance with NIST SP 800-90A using Hash_DRBG (any) and SHA-256 cryptographic hashing services.
+The TOE performs all deterministic random bit generation services in accordance with NIST SP 800-90A using CTR DRBG (AES).

-For HDD SEDs, the deterministic RBG is seeded by two hardware entropy sources that accumulate a minimum of 256 bits of entropy at least equal to the greatest security strength, according to ISO/IEC 18031:2011 Table C.1 "Security Strength Table for Hash Functions", of the keys and hashes that it will generate.
-SSD and Hybrid SEDs use one hardware entropy source to seed the RBG.
+The deterministic RBG is seeded by two hardware entropy sources that accumulate a minimum of 256 bits of entropy at least equal to the greatest security strength, according to ISO/IEC 18031:2011 Table C.1 "Security Strength Table for Hash Functions", of the keys and hashes that it will generate.